Eltaf-azizi/Flappy-Bird-AI-Coach/README.md

 ## 📊 Features

  - Playable Flappy Bird game built with Pygame.
  - RL Agent (DQN-based) to learn the game.
  - AI Coach that:
    - Gives feedback or hints.
    - Dynamically adjusts difficulty (pipe gap, speed).
  - Visualization tools for training metrics.
  - Logs & checkpoints for reproducibility.

+## 📖 Learning Notes

+This project is structured as both a fun game and a learning journey.
+Inside the `docs/` folder:

+ - `project_plan.md` → High-level goals and roadmap.
+ - `rl_basics.md` → Key RL concepts applied here.
+ - `future_improvements.md` → Ideas to expand the project.